The Ricci iteration towards cscK metrics: A priori estimates of the Ricci iteration

 \begin{remark} In the above discussion we have set $\tau=1$ to simplify the exposition.
 In general, the equation we are dealing with is

-In this case the estimates we get will depend on $\tau$ as well, and unfortunately they blowup as $\tau\searrow 0$.
-If one can get uniform estimates independent of $\tau,$ then the iteration should converge to the flow \eqref{eqn:hKRF}.
+In this case the estimates we get will depend on $\tau$ as well, and unfortunately they blow-up as $\tau\searrow 0$.
+Therefore, to show that the iteration converges to the flow \eqref{eqn:hKRF} as $\tau\searrow 0$, more effective estimates are needed.

 On the other hand, if we are allowed to take $\tau\gg0$ (for instance when the K-energy is bounded from below), then the boundedness assumption on $d_1(0,u_i)$ can be removed, since it is merely used to get the estimate \eqref{eq:skoda-estimate-for-u-i}: